 Those looking for the denser, urban type of neighbourhood will find that much of the high rise condo and apartment development is located in the neighbourhood of Cooksville near the city center.
 Middle and upper class suburban housing can be found in Clarkson, while Erin Mills is a representative of the pre-planned community style of development.
 More well-off home searchers may prefer Lorne Park, which requires its residents to keep up not just their homes but the surrounding parkland.
 The Erindale neighbourhood is a historical village, while Streetsville is a small town tucked inside a big city.

-The average price for a home in Mississauga, ON is around $340,000, which includes condos, townhouses and detached homes.
-Taken alone, single family detached homes in Mississauga are worth around $510,000, while condominiums average approximately $190,000.
+The average price for a home in Mississauga is around $440,000, which includes condos, townhouses and detached homes.
+Taken alone, single family detached homes in Mississauga are worth around $610,000, while condominiums average approximately $290,000.

 Contact a Mississauga, ON Real Estate Agent

-Now that you've had a chance to look over all that Mississauga, Ontario has to offer, purchasing your new home is easy by contacting a MLS Newmarket or Mississauga broker.
+Now that you've had a chance to look over all that Mississauga, Ontario has to offer, purchasing your new home is easy by contacting a local real estate broker.
 If that's the case, or if you simply want some more information, you can click over to our contact page to see a list of competent real estate agents who would love to help you.
 So give them a call and begin your search today.
 The faster you do, the sooner you'll be settled into your perfect new home!